 The upside of moving is that it forces you to make a clean sweep of the house, getting rid of items that you no longer use or need.
-I think it's the reason why our family tends to have only the bare minimum around our house; with so many moves, it's cheaper and easier if there's less to pack and less to load onto a moving truck.
+Sometimes, it's cheaper and easier if there's less to pack and less to load onto a moving truck.

 The first place to start is to determine what to sell, either online or by hosting a garage sale, and what to give away.
-Sometimes, because of time or because I want to help the local community, I forego selling my things in favor of donation.
+If you lack the time or want to help the local community, you can forego selling your things in favor of donation.
 It's up to you; either way, someone else is benefiting from your things and keeping it out of the landfill.

 Once you've allocated the items for donation, make sure that each piece can be used, that it's in good condition and that it's been well cleaned.
 Next, make a list of all the items you have, then use this guide to determine where you might take those extra household items.

 - Consignment shops: Consignment shops specialize in vintage clothing, but also will take some of your better-quality items, clothes that you may have worn only a few times, and offer a discount or money in exchange for selling the item.
 Many will only pay you once the items have been sold, while others offer you cash upfront.

 - Thrift shops and non-profit stores: These include charities such as Salvation Army and Goodwill.
 Many smaller non-profit agencies also have their storefronts with the profits going back into the community.
 They also work with local shelters to help ensure people receive proper clothing and supplies.
 Check your local directory for complete listings.

 - Shelters and support agencies: Most unwanted household items, in particular, clothing and bedding, can be given to local shelters and other support agencies that work with individuals to help them get back on their feet.
 Again, check your local directory for a community organization that could use the donation.